KalyanKannaiahgari/CodeSmellDetection/README.md

 # Code Smell Detection

 ## Instructions to run the project
-- This project is written in **Python** programming language
+- This project is written in **Python** programming language.
 - This project should be executed on **PyCharm** IDE **ONLY**.
 - It includes a csv file named "codeSmellData.csv".
-This file is imported from Kaggle
+This file is imported from Kaggle.

 ## Code Parameters
 1. Repetitive Code Lines